nemild/hack-the-media/README.md

 This document collects examples of intentional and unintentional hacks of software engineering information sources like Hacker News, Reddit, and tech blogs.
 The hope is to unbias these sources and provide antibodies to engineers so that they can make better personal and team decisions.
 (For more background, see this [introductory essay](https://www.nemil.com/musings/hack-an-engineer.html))

+While this is targeted at engineers, many of the examples and lessons here apply to anyone who uses media to make decisions or understand what's going on around them.

 Contributions are welcome (see our [guidelines](contributing.md)).
+Follow me on Twitter ([@nemild](https://twitter.com/nemild)) to see more examples of media manipulation.

 ### General Notes
 - Key questions to ask with any media:
   - Why are they writing about this topic and how do they and/or their sources personally benefit?
 Always need to understand the personal motivation of writer and their sources
   - What is the technical background of the writer?
 A surprising number of people with little subject matter expertise have strong opinions on highly technical topics
   - Why is the media distributor (social network, news organization) putting this piece of content in front of me?
+How do they benefit from having me see this content?
 - **Reader Interest is King**: When something is heavily covered, it is often due to large reader interest — not due to the importance of the event for you
 	- Editors and especially social media algorithms focus on engagement as it maximizes interest and revenue; also, a key reason for confirmation bias, filter bubbles, and technical hype (read about [Cecil the Lion's coverage](https://www.nytimes.com/2015/08/17/business/where-clicks-reign-audience-is-king.html), or [even the US coverage of the war in Yemen](https://www.nytimes.com/2016/10/02/world/why-some-wars-like-syrias-get-more-attention-than-others-like-yemens.html) to see what stories sell to an American audience)
 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear